Survival guide for dating a mono

 I still struggle (mostly with social validation, recognition of our relationship as "just as real" as my partner's relationship with his other "nesting partner"), but we've also pretty much hit a good, comfortable groove for the most part.

-I'll try to post more later, but we're here. :)
+I'll try to post more later.

 Hi clemenC,